 After downloading the sample we’ll use the “strings” utility to extract all readable characters and identify any unique messages inside the binary file.
 Performing a quick ocular patdown we find a string of interest; the ransom message.
 We can use MalQuery to identify any other samples with the same message.

 Searching for the ransom message yields results, and we can see that samples go as far back as 2016 and give us an idea of their delivery method and possible malware family.

 Hex Based Search

 Another important aspect of malware research is being able to search based on hex values within your library of malware.
 This gives you the ability to quickly identify other samples with similar byte patterns.

 Beyond identifying other samples with the same characteristics you will be able to identify possible adversaries and review reports related to their techniques, tactics, and procedures.
 CrowdStrike offers a variety of intelligence reports that are released weekly or in response to an emerging threat.
 The intel reports are also catered to specific verticals (government, financial, technology, etc…), threat actors, and motivations.

-Falcon Malquery is a malware search engine that provides you quick access to a vast malware library (over 1 billion samples) and provides you with unique capabilities found nowhere else.
-Falcon Malquery is a part of Falcon X premium or is offered as a standalone capability.
+Falcon MalQuery is a malware search engine that provides you quick access to a continually updated malware library (over 1 billion samples) and provides you with unique capabilities such as YARA rule validation and monitoring.
+Falcon MalQuery is a part of Falcon X premium or is offered as a standalone capability.